riclolsen/OPC2PowerBI/README.md

 The code is written in C# and it uses the h-OPC library for C#.

+_Warning: The h-opc library is unmantained legacy and is known to have problems to enable OPC connections using certificates_.

 Requires the .NET fremework 4.6 or later.

 Requires also the forked h-opc library https://github.com/riclolsen/h-opc.